jordanyio/Observe-and-Decide/README.md

 2. Install dependencies: `pip install -r requirements.txt`.
 3. Run the Jupyter notebooks for detailed analysis and model building steps.

+## Project Architecture and walkthrough

+1. At the head level, there are two folders...
+Notebooks, and Src.
+   - Notebooks: Contains two folders, One contains the customer segmentation notebooks, the other contains the Applicant approval decsion notebooks
+   - Src: Contains the source code for the application that makes use of the highest performing Applicant decsion model from the Notebooks folder.

+2. The notebooks display how the data was cleaned and wrangled, and how the models were trained and evaluated
+3. The Src application displays how a trained model could be used in production, by getting the applicants data from a user interface to a backend server where the trained model can be reused in real time, responding to the applicant with a descision.

 ## Datasets

 1. **Customer Segmentation Dataset**: Includes customer demographics, spending behavior, and transaction data.